vrurg/raku-WWW-GCloud/README.md

 DESCRIPTION
 ===========

 This is going to be my worst documentation so far!
-I apologize for this, but simple unable to write it yet.
+I apologize for this, but simply unable to write it yet.
 Will provide a few important notes though.

 So far, best way to start with this module is to explore *examples/* and *t/* directories.
 Apparently, inspecting the sources in *lib/* would be the most helpful!